macio-matheus/game-of-thrones-challenge/README.md

 ## Data Analysis Game Of Thrones, DataCamp
-<p>This dataset constitutes a network and is given as a text file describing the <em>edges</em> between characters, with some attributes attached to each edge.
-Let's start by loading in the data for the first book <em>A Game of Thrones</em> and inspect it.</p>
+This dataset constitutes a network and is given as a text file describing the <em>edges</em> between characters, with some attributes attached to each edge.
+Let's start by loading in the data for the first book <em>A Game of Thrones</em> and inspect it.
 ![network](https://s3.amazonaws.com/assets.datacamp.com/production/project_76/img/got_network.jpeg)